Kartunes

-Kartunes is a series of 12 theatrical short subjects produced by Famous Studios and released by for Paramount Pictures from 1951 to 1953.
+Kartunes is a series of 12 theatrical short subjects produced by Famous Studios and released by Paramount Pictures from 1951 to 1953.
 These were identical in format to the studio's previous Screen Songs cartoons.
 The first half of each subject had various blackout gags related to the premise of the film, and the second half invited the audience to sing along "with the bouncing ball" as song lyrics were shown on the screen.
 The opening theme of each cartoon was "Sing a Song of Sixpence".

 After Paramount Pictures lost the rights to the Screen Songs name, and the term "Bouncing Ball" couldn't be used anymore, the series became known as Kartunes.
 Even though the series ended in 1953, Famous quietly made two more "bouncing ball" shorts, Candy Cabaret (released in 1954) and Hobo's Holiday (released in 1963), as part of the Noveltoons series.